olympus-tools/ARES/.github/instructions/python.instructions.md

 ## General Instructions

 - Always prioritize readability and clarity.
+All code, comments, and docstrings must be written in English.
 - For algorithm-related code, include explanations of the approach used.
 - Write code with good maintainability practices, including comments on why certain design decisions were made.
 - Handle edge cases and write clear exception handling.
 - For libraries or external dependencies, mention their usage and purpose in comments.
 - Use consistent naming conventions and follow language-specific best practices.
 - Write concise, efficient, and idiomatic code that is also easily understandable.
+- Doc-strings and comments should always be written in clear english.

 ## Code Style and Formatting